Arduino-IRremote/Arduino-IRremote/.github/issue_template.md

 **checklist:**
 - [] I have **read** the README.md file thoroughly.
 - [] I have searched existing issues to see if there is anything I have missed.
-- [] The latest [repo version](https://github.com/Arduino-IRremote/Arduino-IRremote/archive/master.zip) is used.
+- [] I have browsed the examples for one, that matches my use case.
 - [] Any code referenced is provided and if over 30 lines a gist is linked INSTEAD of it being pasted in here.
 - [] The title of the issue is helpful and relevant.
 - [] I checked, if at least one of the examples was working.